Siddha Yoga: Gurumayi

 One of Muktananda's earliest and principal disciples was Malti Shetty, a young woman from Mumbai who accompanied him as his English language interpreter on his second and third World Tours.
 In May 1982, Muktananda installed Shetty (now known as Gurumayi Chidvilasananda or Gurumayi) along with her brother as a co-guru and spiritual leader of the Siddha Yoga path.
 Gurumayi is the sole spiritual leader of Siddha Yoga since her brother's removal.

+In 1992, Gurumayi's humanitarian initiative, the PRASAD Project, was incorporated in the United States.
+The project is an NGO in Special Consultative Status with the Economic and Social Council of the United Nations.
+It assists "people to achieve lives of self-reliance and dignity by offering programs of health, education and sustainable community development in India, dental care in the United States and eye care in Mexico."
+In the treatment of cataracts, PRASAD de Mexico has "performed free eye surgery on 26,087 adults and children."

+In 1997, Gurumayi founded the Muktabodha Indological Research Institute with its own publishing imprint, Agama Press.
+The mission of Muktabodha, based on Gurumayi's original intention for the organization in 1997, is "to preserve endangered texts from the religious and philosophical traditions of classical India and make them accessible for study and scholarship worldwide."

 Moving online

 In 2004, SYDA changed its focus from large events at its South Fallsburg ashram to bringing programs to where its followers lived.
 It stated this was to increase accessibility.
 The ashram staff was cut, and the Sadhana Kutir dormitory and office building (the former Windsor Hotel) was sold.
+Before 2008, the Ganeshpuri ashram had allowed Western backpackers to drop in for short stays and welcomed Indian visitors on weekends.
+Subsequently, only visits to its Nityananda temple and Muktananda's shrine were permitted.

 In 2011, the website was reworked to become the primary means of disseminating teachings and events.
 In 2013, the website began to livestream video programs.
-The Ganeshpuri ashram, which had allowed Western backpackers to drop in for short stays, and had welcomed Indian visitors at weekends, switched by 2008 to allowing visits only to the Nityananda temple and Muktananda's shrine.
 In 2020, in response to the global COVID-19 pandemic, Gurumayi started speaking in frequent livestreamed video satsangs.
 As of 2021, students may visit the ashrams only to offer short-term (less than six months) or long-term (six months or more) service, or to attend pre-booked retreats.